Sugared Cranberries as Garnish for Cocktails, Dessert & More

 The process of making sugar-rolled cranberries couldn’t be easier but it does take time to soak and drain the berries, so map out your timing before you start.

 In addition to a saucepan and a storage container, you need one important piece of equipment to make sugar-coated cranberries, a rack where they can dry.
-But a normal cooling rack won’t work.
-The mesh has to be fine enough that the cranberries can’t fall through.
-I actually use a mesh air fryer basket over a baking sheet, which catches the drips.
+But most wire cooling rack won’t work.
+The wire has to be fine enough that the cranberries can’t fall through.

 If you were ever wondering how to garnish cocktails for the holidays, this is your answer!
-But this cranberry recipe shouldn’t be limited to cocktails.

 Your only limit is your own imagination.

-Although these candied cranberries are great as a cocktail garnish, I just like snacking on a bowl of these glistening crimson gems.
+Or don’t use your imagination and just snack…I could easily eat a bowl full in a sitting.
 Since cranberries are loaded with antioxidants, this sweetened cranberry snack is fairly healthy.
-Yes, they’re coated in sugar, but fresh cranberries are a source of fiber and are remarkably rich in vitamin C.
+Yes, they’re coated in sugar, but fresh cranberries are a source of fiber.
+They’re also rich in vitamin C.

 Because I spend time on Cape Cod every summer, I am familiar with seeing cranberries grow and flourish.
 But did you know that there are different varieties of cranberries suited to different uses?
 And there are even different ways of harvesting cranberries!